PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 #### UI Rule

-- Mocup: No Gifts available for Individual
+- Mockup: No Gifts available for Individual //TODO
-- Mockup: Page with some records available
+- Mockup: Page with some records available //TODO
-- Mockups: for Joint
+- Mockups: for Joint //TODO

-#### Scenarios